fastoch/jsMastery-React19/README.md

 Repo: https://github.com/adrianhajdin/react-movies/blob/main/README.md

 Prerequisite: a solid understanding of JavaScript
 Objective: building a movie application

+## Local project setup requires:
+- Node.js installed, along with npm
+- VS Code
+- Git
+- run 'npm install' to install all dependencies
+- create an .env.local file and paste your TMDB API key next to `VITE_TMDB_API_KEY=`
+- then you can run 'npm run dev' to start your local server

 ---